mjj0404/hiring_list/README.md

-Hiring List for FetchRewards
+# Hiring List for FetchRewards

-# hiring_list
-fetching dummy hiring list received from FetchRewards to RecyclerView
+Fetch dummy hiring list received from FetchRewards to RecyclerView